-- Sugar beet/beet pulp - a waste product from the sugar industry, and like grass and apple pectin/pomace, beet as a feed is full of residual sugar (25%) and high in pectins, which create an acidic hindgut by encouraging the lactic acid bacteria to make lactic acid.
-Beet is also well recognised as a highly sprayed (chemical pesticides and herbicides) product during the growth period.
-There's also 'molasses-free' which is lower in sugar but still contains up to 7% residual sugar in the pulp, and still full of pectins, yet this is still sold for laminitics!
-Which is so wrong for our metabolic horses because it tricks the metabolism into thinking sugar is on its way, which causes the body to pump out insulin, remember - insulin's the fat storage hormone, which lays down belly fat, leaving the body hungrier and craving even more sugar and starchy carbs.
+- Sugar beet/beet pulp - a waste product from the sugar industry, and like grass and apple pectin/pomace, beet as a feed contains residual sugar (up to 25%) and it's high in pectins, which create an acidic hindgut by encouraging the lactic acid bacteria to make lactic acid.
+Beet is also a highly sprayed product (pesticides and herbicides) during the growth period.
+There's also 'molasses-free' which is lower in sugar but still contains up to 7% residual sugar in the pulp, and still pectin-rich, yet this is still sold for laminitics.
+Not ideal for our metabolic horses because it tricks the metabolism into thinking sugar is on its way, which causes the body to pump out insulin, the fat storage hormone, which lays down belly fat, leaving the body hungrier and craving even more sugar and starchy carbs.
 Something that tastes sweet but says it's 'low sugar' may sound like the perfect cure for sugar addiction, but it’s not, because normally, when something sweet is eaten, it’s accompanied by lots of calories but when it’s ‘low sugar’ yet tastes sweet, this confuses the brain.
-It senses that the taste of sugar without the accompanying calories from glucose and fructose is Wrong with a Capital W, and it tries to correct the imbalance by making the body hungrier.
+It senses that the taste of sugar without the accompanying calories from glucose and fructose is Wrong, and it tries to correct the imbalance by making the body hungrier.
 Cue the beginnings of leptin resistance.
 Not only that, but it also confuses the metabolism so slows it down, so less calories are burned each day.
 Bottom line - there is no free ride with beet-related ‘low sugar’ or hidden molasses.
 Beet increases cravings, weight gain, IR and EMS.
 And it's addictive.

-- Soya – here’s a product I could write a book on about the perils of its effects, not only on horses health but humans as well.
-It’s such a bad ingredient that it has its own page here.
-However, as a brief intro, soy bean starch can't be digested by the horse in the small intestine which leads to gas build-up; it has the wrong amino acid pattern for horses, leading to water retention in the muscle tissue, not protein-enhanced muscle tissue.
+- Soya – here’s a product I could write a book on about the perils of its effects, not only on horses health but humans as well - it’s so wrong for horses that it has its own page here.
+It's not only plentiful in the horse feed industry but now in processed meat replacements for us human – all made with GMO soy, which is low in nutrients, relies heavily on industrial soil-killing agriculture and chemicals such as glyphosate; it also contains 110 times the amount of glyphosate needed to damage the human microbiome.
+For our horses, soya bean starch can't be digested by the horse's small intestine which leads to gas build-up; it has the wrong amino acid pattern for horses, leading to water retention in the muscle tissue, not protein-enhanced muscle tissue.
 It's also rich in long-chain fatty acids containing predominantly polyunsaturated, pro-inflammatory fatty acids.
 As if this isn't enough to make you want to avoid it, there's the eco/carbon-neutral argument because it's shipped half-way round the world from S.America where the forests are destroyed to make room for GMO soya bean crops.
-See our separate page on the perils of soya.

-- Rice bran - what no-one tells us is that rice bran is 30% starch residue from rice – oats are 40% – that's a lot of starch so never feed to our EMS horses!
-Also, there are lots of synthetic preservatives because it can get rancid, and if you're eco/carbon-neutral minded, it's shipped to us all the way from Asia.
-We don't need rice bran – there's plenty of other feed here.
+- Rice bran - what no-one tells us is that rice bran is 30% starch residue from rice – oats are 40% – that's a lot of starch so best avoided for our EMS horses.
+Also, it's treated to synthetic preservatives because it can get rancid, and if you're eco/carbon-neutral minded, it's shipped to us all the way from Asia.
+We don't need rice bran – there's plenty of other more appropriate feed out there.

 - Pellets – many feeds come in pellet form, or include pellets, which means that unless it’s stated that they’re ‘mechanically pressed’, means they’ll be stuck together with cane molasses to form the pellet.

-- Apple pectin/pomace – a byproduct of apple juice industry.
-Full of fructose and pectins, which trigger lactic acid bacteria in the hindgut to produce lactic-acid, which leads to hindgut acidosis with a drop in the pH as well as dysbiosis, so always a risk for lami/colic.
+- Apple pectin/pomace – a byproduct of the apple juice industry.
+Includes fructose and pectins, which trigger lactic-acid bacteria in the hindgut to produce lactic-acid, which leads to the hindgut acidosis/dysbiosis (SIBO)/leaky gut domino effect, so always a risk for lami/colic.
 It's nothing more than a filler for palatability.
-And yes, there's a risk of confusion here because in humans, apple pectin is beneficial for our own microbiomes, because lactic acid bacteria feature as a prominent microbe, hence why many human probiotic supplements include different variations of the Lactobacillus live bacteria.
+And yes, it's confusing because in humans, apple pectin is beneficial for our human microbiomes, because lactic-acid bacteria feature as a prominent microbe in the human microbiome, hence why many human probiotic supplements include different variations of the Lactobacillus live bacteria.

 - Vitamin & Mineral Premix - many compound feeds also tend to have a very low, almost token measure of synthetic vitamins and minerals which don’t come anywhere close to balancing the deficiencies in our UK grazing.
 Thing is, these nutrients aren’t the real thing - they’re manufactured forms that mimic natural vitamins and minerals, so unless you see the words ‘naturally occurring’, they’re going to be made-in-a-lab synthetic, and they’re definitely synthetic if you see the word ‘premix’.
 So fake, not real.
 Just like a spray-on tan.
 And just for the record, we don't use any synthetic minerals in our EquiVita range.

 - Iron & Manganese - many feed companies also add in iron and manganese, neither of which should ever be added to equine feedstuffs as they’re both already way too high in our UK grasslands to near-toxic levels, acting as antagonists which prevent the uptake of the important micronutrients the equine body needs.
 Hay/soil tests these days show our UK grass is overly high in iron, full of chlorophyll that contains a lot of iron (hence why feeding a hay diet is better), but the good news is that evolution has made horses really good at regulating their iron uptake in the gut, so they’re used to sorting it out.
 Despite this, iron can’t be excreted; it heads to the liver so we need to be mindful of any extra iron added to the diet as too high levels can be liver-toxic.
-This is why it’s beyond crazy that feed manufacturers add extra iron in their feeds – worse, synthetic iron!
-So, check feed labels, and focus on preventing SIBO/leaky gut by maintaining integrity of gut wall, which prevents toxic leakage into the bloodstream instead of being kept in the gut system and metabolised as it should be.
+Note - we don't add any iron into our EquiVita/VitaComplete balancers.

 - Vegetable oils - you may have been told by your vet to add oil to your horse's feedbowl for 'energy' or 'calories'.
 You'll often see various vegetable oils listed as ingredients, i.e. 'lightly sprayed with xxx oil'.
-Now here's the rub - these vegetable oils, and especially soybean oil, have been horribly chemically processed (numerous videos on YouTube) and they're very high in the pro-inflammatoy omega-6, while being extremely low in the non-inflammatory omega-3.
+Now here's the rub - these vegetable oils, and especially soybean oil, have been chemically processed (numerous videos on YouTube) and they're high in the pro-inflammatoy omega-6, while being low in the non-inflammatory omega-3.
 And to make matters worse, horses haven’t evolved to digest huge amounts of fat, just the low EFA (essential fatty acid, aka the omegas) content in grass forage.
-So, unlike us humans or dogs, they don’t have a gall bladder, the primary function of which releases sufficient 'emulsifier', aka ‘bile’ - a bit like our washing up liquid poured over a pile of greasy pans - to degrade fat to fatty acids, which can then be absorbed through the small intestine so the liver can make body fat.
+Unlike us humans or dogs, they don’t have a gall bladder, the primary function of which releases sufficient 'emulsifier', aka ‘bile’ - a bit like our washing up liquid poured over a pile of greasy pans - to degrade fat to fatty acids, which can then be absorbed through the small intestine so the liver can make body fat.
 It's the horse's liver which produces a 'trickle' of bile, to match the trickle feeding-style of the horse.
-See our separate page - Oil - why we should never add oil to the feedbowl for the full story.
+See our separate page - Oil - for more information.

-And finally … all these ingredients, unless stated otherwise (which few of them are), are chemically sprayed during the growth period, usually with a final treatment of chemical mould-inhibitor post-harvest before packaging, to stop the feed getting mouldy.
-In other words, there’s a cocktail of toxic chemicals included in the feedbag, as well as the majority of the ingredients grown as GMO, other than Allen&Page who at least claim to steer away from GM foodstuffs but don’t use organically grown product.
+And finally … all these ingredients, unless stated otherwise, are chemically sprayed during the growth period, usually with a final treatment of chemical mould-inhibitor post-harvest before packaging, to stop the feed getting mouldy.
+In other words, there’s a cocktail of toxic chemicals included in the feedbag, as well as the majority of the ingredients grown as GMO.